For “Kodo’s Response to COVID-19 Pandemic | Concert Venue Measures and Requests,” see here.

 In hopes of reducing the causes of concern to our supporters and the citizens of Sado Island, every Kodo member is taking extra care in their daily activities.

-The Kodo Group will continue to put health and safety first by keeping in close contact with the Sado Health, Welfare and Environment Department and updating our measures based on the latest information.
-We are also creating an Infection Prevention and Control Procedure Manual that we can refer to during the current and any future outbreak situations.
+The Kodo Group will continue to put health and safety first by updating our measures based on the latest information.
+We keep adding to our Infection Prevention and Control Procedure Manual, for use now and during any future outbreak situations.

-If you are able to offer Kodo emergency support, please read our Call for Support page for details on how to help us get through this crisis.
+This ongoing pandemic continues to pose significant challenges for Kodo, but we are doing our best to press onward with our mission.
+If you are able to offer Kodo some assistance, please read our Call for Support page for details on how to help us get through this crisis.